al-nf/acm-wiki/public/tutorials/c.md

 ## How to run C

 After you write any program in C, you have to compile it into an executable file.

-There are many ways to do so and the easiest is to use an online code editor like [onlinegdb.com](https://www.onlinegdb.com/online_c_compiler).
-At SCU, we use the GNU Code Compiler (GCC) in our CSEN courses and this tutorial will help you set up GCC on your local computer.
-If you mainly want to focus on just learning C, another option is [Code Blocks](soon.com) which automatically builds and executes your code locally. **Ultimately, it's up to you on whether you want to use an online or local compiler.**
+1. The easiest is to use an online code editor like [onlinegdb.com](https://www.onlinegdb.com/online_c_compiler).

+2. At SCU, we use the GNU Code Compiler (GCC) in our CSEN courses and this tutorial will help you set up GCC on your local computer.

+3. If you mainly want to focus on just learning C, another option is [Code::Blocks](https://www.codeblocks.org/) which automatically runs your code locally without having to download the compiler separately or work in the terminal.

+**Ultimately, it's up to you on how you want to compile and execute your code.
+You should make this decision based on how you plan on learning C.**

 ## Installation